This pretty leaf punch collage is the perfect art activity for fall, and great fine motor practice too!

 – Mini leaf-shaped paper punch (I used a maple leaf punch like this one)

-– Coloured paper in a range of fall colours*
+– Colored paper in a range of fall colors*

-*I used a mix of plain paper and scrapbooking paper (there are some lovely colours in this Hello Fall collection), but you could also use cutouts from magazines or scrap paper.
+*I used a mix of plain paper and scrapbooking paper (there are some lovely colors in this Hello Fall collection), but you could also use cutouts from magazines or scrap paper.

 I printed out a maple leaf outline that I found on Clker – although you could draw one instead.
 NOTE: Since writing this I have added some leaf outlines to my Craftulate Shop!
 I started punching out leaves from the various different paper.
 The leaf punch was super tiny, so it took a LOT of leaves to fill the leaf outline.

 But I love the finished result!

 However, for F to try this I knew that I needed a bigger punch, a smaller outline, or accept that he probably would get bored before he filled the whole thing.
 I went with the last option!
 In fact he was very happy punching out leaves, and probably did about 40!

 I applied a glue stick to the inside of the leaf outline and F carefully placed all the punched leaves.

 As predicted, he didn’t fill the outline but that’s OK – I like his version too!